-- Each toxicity test control (0% effluent) must have a survival equal to or greater than 90%. - The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent). - The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal effects are exhibited.
+- i.
+Each toxicity test control (0% effluent) must have survival equal to or greater than 90%. - ii.
+The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent) for: Daphnia pulex survival test; and Fathead minnow survival test. - iii.
+The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal effects are exhibited for: Daphnia pulex survival test; and Fathead minnow survival test.